michieltjampens/tios/Core/hardware_changes.md

  * Removed R7 & J4 because not needed (wasn't sure)
  * Removed TP1, was only for debug if USB->UART design was flawed
  * Replaced the common mode + esd parts for usb with single component
- * Added R8 as weak pulldown for U5... eventhough it should have one build in
  * Removed C5, C6 because create more issues than possibly cause

 ### Routing stuff